jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 whether `transient-mark-mode` is enabled or not.
 When it makes sense, if `transient-mark-mode` is on and there is an active region, the command applies to the text in the region.
 For example, `C-c C-s b` (`markdown-insert-bold`) would make the region bold.
-When this is not the case, many commands then proceed to work with either the word at the point (e.g., for italics) or the current line (e.g., for headings).
+When `transient-mark-mode` is off or there is no active region, many commands then proceed to work with either the word at the point (e.g., for italics) or the current line (e.g., for headings).

 There are also some parallel commands that act specifically on the region, even when `transient-mark-mode` is disabled.
-These commands have the same keybinding as their standard counterparts but use an uppercase letter instead.
-For example, `markdown-insert-blockquote` is bound to `C-c C-s q` and only acts on the region in `transient-mark-mode` while `markdown-blockquote-region` is bound to `C-c C-s Q` and always applies to the region.
+These commands have the same keybindings as their standard counterparts but use an uppercase letter instead.
+For example, `markdown-insert-blockquote` is bound to `C-c C-s q` while `markdown-blockquote-region` is bound to `C-c C-s Q`.
+The latter _always_ applies to the region while the former only acts on the region when `transient-mark-mode` is on and the region is active.

 T> For users who prefer to work _without_ `transient-mark-mode`, T> conveniently since Emacs 22 it can be enabled temporarily by pressing